miguelmartinpas/custom-api/README.md

 ### Structure

-I have isolated my source in src folder. for that I have add a provider in config/app.php
+I have isolated my source in src folder.
+For that I have add a provider in config/app.php

 ```
 //isolate source folder for my project
 CustomApi\Providers\SrcServiceProvider::class,
 CustomApi\Providers\RouteServiceProvider::class,
 ```

+The purpose of this is that I want to isolate my source to improve the maintainability (we can move it to other Laravel project easily)

 ```
 |--src